-At the same time, you should never make something simpler if you’ll fall short of your design specs.
+At the same time, never make something too simple, only to fall short of your design specs.

 Finding simplicity in engineering solutions isn’t easy

 Simples designs are never straightforward.
-In fact, simple designs can be much harder than complex designs.
+In fact, they can be much harder than complex designs to brainstorm.

-Just think about it.
-Imagine you’re trying to mount something to your home wall.
+Imagine you’re trying to mount a device to your home wall.
 You can quickly hammer 100 nails into your wall to get the job done.
 Or, you figure out structurally how best to support your load on the wall.
 Through investigation, you find you can get away with 3 large strategically placed wall hangers versus 100 nails!

-The 100 nails will not only drive your spouse crazy, but it’ll cost you more money.
-Plus, imagine the nightmare if you wanted to move the mounting location in the future.
+The 100 nails will not only drive your spouse crazy, but it’ll cost more money.
+Then imagine the nightmare of moving the mounting location in the future.

-The same outcome from our example applies to real-world engineering ALL the time.
-I see so many poor design implementations that it hurts.
+The same outcome from our example applies to real-world engineering.
+I see many poor design implementations, which cause everyone heartache.

 Properly analyze the outcome of every engineering solution

-Before you finalize a solution direction, make sure you evaluate all parts of your design idea.
+Before you finalize a solution choice, evaluate all parts of your design idea.
 Ask yourself the following questions about your design:

 - Will future maintenance be easy and straightforward?

-- How will regulatory agencies view this design?
+- How will regulatory agencies view the design?

-- Will the implementation of the design cost a lot of money and take a lot of time?
+- Will the implementation of the design be over the project budget and increase the build time?

 The client wanted to directly drill through the concrete floors to route the conduits.
 Even on paper, it made sense to go vertically straight up and avoid extra costs.
 Sounds simple enough, right?

-But this is where you need to pump your breaks and go back to our questions we asked above.
+But this is where you need to hit a big pause.
+Let’s circle back to the questions we asked above.

-Instead, I suggested we use the pipe chase for the utility conduits and pipes.
-This is where the existing conduits route from one floor to the next.
-Thus, we just had to find the location of this pipe chase.
+Instead, I suggested using the existing pipe chases for the conduit routing.
+This is the area where the existing conduits already route from one floor to the next.

 Complexity makes troubleshooting a nightmare

 But today, many cars have all types of issues right out of the lot.
-One reason is they’ve become so complex.
-There are so many moving parts and electrical connections.
+One big reason is because of complexity.
+There are just so many moving parts and electrical connections.
 This creates more potential failure points.
 Naturally then, repairs become more expensive, due to increased troubleshooting.